simonprovost/scikit-longitudinal/docs/API/data_preparation/sepwav.md

 accuracy = accuracy_score(dataset.y_test, y_pred)
 ```

+1. Note that you could have instantiated the features group manually. `features_group = [[0, 1], [2, 3]]` would have been equivalent to `dataset.setup_features_group("elsa")` in this very scenario.
+While the `non_longitudinal_features` could have been `non_longitudinal_features = [4, 5]`.
+However, the `elsa` pre-sets do it for you.
-1. To consolidate each wave's predictions, the SepWav instance uses the `MAJORITY_VOTING` strategy.
+2. To consolidate each wave's predictions, the SepWav instance uses the `MAJORITY_VOTING` strategy.
 Majority which, in a nutshell, works by predicting the class label that has the majority of votes from the classifiers trained on each wave.
 Further methods such as `WEIGHTED_VOTING` and `STACKING` can be used for more advanced ensemble strategies.
 See further in classes `LongitudinalVoting` and `LongitudinalVoting`.

 ### Example 2: Using Stacking Ensemble